 Food Handler Behavior – Don’t Snack While Working With Food

 The third blog in this series is about snacking while handling food.
 Food handlers should eat in an approved designated break room.
+Not just thins will help you maintain a proper eating habit or timeline, but also helps prevent any kind of cross-contamination in the food you are cooking.

 Additionally, employee food should be stored in a designated fridge and labeled.